-16. Earnings (loss) per share
+15. Earnings per share

-Basic earnings per share has been calculated by dividing the consolidated income (loss) attributable to equity holders of the Company by the weighted average of common shares in issue during the year.
+Basic earnings per share has been calculated by dividing the consolidated income attributable to equity holders of the Company by the weighted average of common shares in issue during the year.
 The Company has no dilutive potential ordinary shares.

-2022 2021 Income (loss) attributable to common shareholders 1,052 (1,233) Average number of common shares outstanding 4,922 4,922 EARNINGS (LOSS) PER SHARE FROM INCOME (LOSS) FOR THE YEAR 0.21 (0.25) EARNINGS (LOSS) PER SHARE FROM DISCONTINUED OPERATIONS - (0.16) EARNINGS (LOSS) PER SHARE FROM CONTINUING OPERATIONS 0.24 (0.06)
+2023 2022 Income attributable to common shareholders 516 1,052 Average number of common shares outstanding 4,922 4,922 EARNINGS PER SHARE FROM INCOME (LOSS) FOR THE YEAR 0.10 0.21 EARNINGS (LOSS) PER SHARE FROM CONTINUING OPERATIONS 0.11 0.24